tmbhembe/tmbhembe/README.md

-- 👋 Hi, I’m @tmbhembe
+- 👋 Hi, I’m Thabiso Mfundo Bhembe
-- 👀 I’m interested in ...
+- 👀 I’m interested in Languages
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Linguistics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a Language Processing Model
-- 📫 How to reach me ...
+- 📫 How to reach me: thabisomfundo21@gmail.com

 <!---
 tmbhembe/tmbhembe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.